prince-hope1975/pyramidscheme/Tutorail.md

 ```
 ../reach run
 ```
 That is it.
-You should have an implementation of battleship and a test file running on your local machine.
+You should have an implementation of scheme and a test file running on your local machine.
 ## Further Learning
 If you want to implement a more complex front-end Application using a front-end library (REACT, Vue, Angular, etc).
 Continue to get an idea of how reach can be used when building fullstack blockchain applications.

-NOTE: To fully utilize this section you need to have the repo locally [link](https://github.com/prince-hope1975/battleship-main)
+NOTE: To fully utilize this section you need to have the repo locally [link](https://github.com/prince-hope1975/scheme)

 Now we have a complete contract backend and test suite, now we can write the frontend.
 You can use any frontend library of your choice.
 In our case, we have chosen to use React.
-In the React App navigate to `battleship-main/src/factories/playerFactory.js`.
+In the React App navigate to `scheme/src/factories/playerFactory.js`.
 We are defining the logic for the participants

 ```js
 1. import Gameboard from "./gameboardFactory";